ABOUT REACH

 Kerri Hooten

-Kerri is a native of Conway, and a proud graduate of Conway High School.
+Kerri is a native of Conway and a proud graduate of Conway High School.
 She received her degree in Occupational Therapy from the University of Central Arkansas.
 Since then, she has spent more than 15 years in outpatient pediatric clinics, public and private schools, as well as developmental preschools.